Choose your language:

 1. Lose any outdated experiences

 Just as importantly, overstuffed resumes have the effect of obscuring relevant experience, surrounded as it is by outdated or tangential information.
 That is why industry expert Amanda Clark, writing for Business 2 Community, emphasized the need for job searchers to eliminate outdated experiences from their resumes.
 For example, if you've had a lengthy career, she recommended focusing on the past 10 or 15 years.
 You can still mention older experiences, but ideally in a separate section and with no in-depth information.
-Space on a resume is highly valuable, and you need to allocate it in the most beneficial way possible.
+Space on a resume is highly valuable.

 2. Add recent accomplishments